Niagara Scenic Parkway: Route description

 The Niagara Scenic Parkway begins as a westward continuation of a spur off the LaSalle Expressway in Niagara Falls, New York.
-It connects with Interstate 190 (I-190) and NY 384 just west of its official southern terminus and passes under the North Grand Island Bridge as it heads west along the Niagara River. west of I-190, the parkway turns north and returns to grade level at Buffalo Avenue, where it terminates and continues north as John B. Daly Boulevard (designated but not signed as NY 952B by NYSDOT).
+It connects with Interstate 190 (I-190) and NY 384 just west of its official southern terminus and passes under the North Grand Island Bridge as it heads west along the Niagara River as a four-lane freeway.
+3 mi west of I-190, the parkway turns north and returns to grade level at Buffalo Avenue, where it terminates and continues north as John B. Daly Boulevard (designated but not signed as NY 952B by NYSDOT).

-The parkway begins again at Findlay Drive just before Whirlpool State Park.
+The parkway begins again as a two-lane expressway at Findlay Drive just before Whirlpool State Park.
 North of the park, the highway curves northeastward, matching the curvature of the gorge in the area.
-After serving the Devil's Hole State Park and interchanging with NY 104, it passes over the Robert Moses Niagara Power Plant.
+After serving the Devil's Hole State Park and intersecting NY 104, it passes over the Robert Moses Niagara Power Plant.
 Many features are within view at this point: to the west of the parkway at this point are the Sir Adam Beck Hydroelectric Power Stations; to the north are the Lewiston–Queenston Bridge and the Niagara River's course for miles ahead.
-The parkway interchanges with I-190 via Upper Mountain Road before passing under the bridge and re-widening to four lanes.
+The parkway has entrance ramps from I-190 via Upper Mountain Road before passing under the bridge and becoming to a four-lane freeway again.

 Just north of the bridge, the Niagara Scenic Parkway approaches the edge of the Niagara Escarpment.
 Here, it is possible to see for several miles in any direction.
 Looking north, the remainder of the Niagara River can be seen, as can its mouth at Lake Ontario.
 The parkway descends the escarpment and meets NY 18F and NY 104 just east of the village of Lewiston.
 North of Lewiston, the Parkway follows a largely north–south routing as it passes through largely rural sections of the towns of Lewiston and Porter.
 During this stretch, it has an exit to Pletcher Road, which links the parkway to Joseph Davis State Park.

 At the village of Youngstown, the Niagara Scenic Parkway interchanges with NY 93.
 North of the village, the parkway's median widens as it interchanges with a short spur (designated but not signed as NY 958A) leading to Fort Niagara State Park and Fort Niagara within.
 Past this junction, the parkway turns east and begins to parallel Lake Ontario.
 It passes under NY 18F and interchanges with Four Mile Creek Drive, the entry road for Four Mile Creek State Park, before terminating at an at-grade intersection with NY 18.
 The New York State Office of Parks, Recreation and Historic Preservation has jurisdiction over the parkway and its spur to Fort Niagara; however, NYSDOT maintains both highways.